Afghanistan Tours

 How to get a visa?

-The easiest place where to get an Afghan visa is at either the Embassy of Dubai, Islamabad and Doha.
+You can easily get an Afghan visa at the Embassy of Dubai, Islamabad, Peshawar and Doha, among others.

 Is it safe?